nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md

 launch an instance.
 A virtual machine image is a single file which contains a virtual disk that has a bootable operating system installed on it.

+!!!warning "Very Important"
+    The provided Windows Server 2022 R2 image is for evaluation only.
+This evaluation edition expires in **180 days**.
+This is intended to evaluate if the product is right for you.
+This is on *user discretion* to update, extend, and handle licensing issues for future usages.

 ## Existing Microsoft Windows Image

 Cloudbase Solutions provides [Microsoft Windows Server 2022 R2 Standard